 If you are a private, council or housing association tenant, find out what you can do if your rented home isn't safe or healthy to live in.

-A hazard is a problem in a home that could harm the health or safety of someone living there.
-A safe home should be free of serious risks.
+A hazard is a problem that could harm the health or safety of someone living in your home.
+Homes should be free of serious risks.

 Health and safety risks in the home are assessed using the Housing Health and Safety Rating System (HHSRS).